 If parents are leaving children under 6-12 years then needs to furnish an affidavit of guardianship.
 Usually, an affidavit from a close relative such as a sister or brother fulfils the requirement.

 A number of applicants, who apply for a UK Visitor Visa, are single with no children.
 Therefore, it is not possible for them to prove sufficient family ties to the home country.
-However, it is important to understand that proof of family ties for UK Visa is only supplementary evidence for proving intent to return to the home country.
-Nevertheless, ceteris paribus, the Balance of Probabilities UK visa will work in favour of a married applicant vis-à-vis an unmarried applicant.
+However, proof of family ties is only supplementary evidence for proving intent to return to the home country.
+Nevertheless, ceteris paribus, the balance of probabilities will work in favour of a married applicant vis-à-vis an unmarried applicant.

 This mainly relates to immovable assets such as residential, commercial, industrial and agricultural property, especially for landlords and agriculturalists, who are generating income from property rents and agricultural produce.